Faversham - Home - places

 Faversham is a small town but a very busy one.
 Here is a list of businesses based in (or around) the town :-

-• Faversham Market was mentioned in the Domesday Book and located in the heart of Faversham's historic town centre, with it’s stilted Guildhall, town pump and medieval buildings as a backdrop.
-They are very proud of their market and it's status as the oldest market in Kent.
+• Faversham Market was mentioned in the Domesday Book and located in the heart of Faversham's historic town centre, with the Guildhall (on legs), town pump and medieval buildings as a backdrop.
+They are very proud of their market, and its status as the oldest market in Kent.

 • Creek Creative is a large building located by the creek.
-It has studios for artists, a small cafe, workshops and holds exhibitions.
+It has studios for artists, a small cafĂ©, workshops and holds exhibitions.

 • Saxon Shore is a family-run estate agents created in January 2017 by brother-and-sister team Richard Gates and Liz Jeffery (who left in early 2020).
 Since their humble beginning, they have become a market leader in the Faversham housing market and are now the most sought-after sales and letting agents in Kent.